sparktsang/sparktsang.github.io/_posts/body-and-system.md

-"The Body and the System: Notes from a Failing Network"
+"The Body and the System: An Autopsy of Value"

 He was a ghost in my periphery for nine days before he became a person.
 His name was Tshepo, a South African man.
 Our first encounter was a miniature thriller in itself.
 I was scouting the guesthouse, not yet a resident, when he greeted me in the tiny lobby.
 We exchanged names, countries.
-Standard traveler stuff.
+Standard traveller stuff.
 And then, on his third sentence, he made a request so bizarre, so out of sync with the normal rules of engagement, that it left me momentarily speechless.

 He had a friend in Beijing, he explained, who was trying to send him money.
 Seeing that I was from Hong Kong, he figured I might be the solution.
 Could I, a complete stranger, act as the middleman—receive the funds and then pass the cash to him?